Releasing an Animal

 you need to know about surrendering a pet . . .

-PAWS of Grays Harbor accepts CATS and DOGS during open hours at the shelter BY APPOINTMENT.
-As a no-kill shelter, we can only bring in animals as quickly as we adopt them out and cannot predict wait times.
-We have a waitlist for incoming animals and it can be especially lengthy for dogs.
 Nationwide, shelters are beyond capacity and operating in crisis mode.
 We urge you to consider every alternative to relinquishment of a pet.
 We understand that making a decision to relinquish a pet is difficult and some problems are out of your control.
+Our friends at Homeward Pet have a great resource for pet retention strategies.

 Release Fees